ghacks Technology News

 3 Options To Analyze Past Computer Usage

-Operating systems and applications often save loads and loads of information, often without the user knowing about it.
-This can have privacy implications, considering that it may be possible to recover files, bookmarks or visited web pages easily.
 We have covered the topic before, see Used Hard Drives Still Haven For Identify Theft for instance.
 We also offered tips and tools on protecting your privacy, for instance by erasing files on unused disk space or what you should do before bringing the PC in for repair.

 The majority of users does not really know about this.
-Most think for instance that deleting files will delete them completely, which is not the case.
-Here is a collection of five different locations and ways to find out more about a previous computer user.
-You can use the information on your own computer, to see if a third party could grab those information from yours as well.
+Most think for instance that deleting files will delete them completely which is not the case.
+Here is a collection of three different methods and ways to find out more about a previous computer usage.

 1. Display Deleted Files

 Deleted files are not directly deleted by the operating system.
 Even if you delete them directly or make sure to delete the trashcan as well.
 Why?
 Because it is faster to simply delete information about the file, than the file itself.
-While you won’t see the file anymore in your OS, it may still be fully accessible on the hard drive of the computer.
-Someone with the right set of tools could recover the files to get access to what you have been deleting.
+While you won't see the file anymore in your OS, it may still be fully accessible on the hard drive of the computer.
+Someone with the right set of tools could recover deleted files to get access to what you have been deleting.

 Tools for the job: